ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
      * Starts all core threads, causing them to idly wait for work.
-This
-     * overrides the default policy of starting core threads only when
+This overrides the default policy of
-     * new tasks are executed.
+     * starting core threads only when new tasks are executed.
-     *
-     * @return the number of threads started
      */
     public int prestartAllCoreThreads() {
         int n = 0;